TommiContursi/MTB-TrailMap-JOSM-Style/README.md

    - **Display MTB Difficulty Scale**: Toggle the display of MTB difficulty scale color coding on paths.
    - **Display Difficulty Text**: Toggle the display of MTB difficulty scale text next to the paths.
    - **Display MTB Uphill Difficulty Scale**: Toggle the display of MTB uphill difficulty scale color coding on paths.
+   - **Display Surface Information**: Toggle the display of surface information for paths and tracks.

 By default, all these options are enabled.
 You can disable any of these options based on your preference.
+---

 ## Contribution

-Feel free to open issues or submit pull requests if you have suggestions for improvements or find any bugs.
-Contributions are welcome and appreciated.
+I welcome contributions from the community to help improve this style.
+If you have suggestions, find any issues, or want to contribute code, please feel free to open issues or submit pull requests on our [GitHub repository]([https://github.com/TommiContursi/JOSM-Style](https://github.com/TommiContursi/MTB-TrailMap-JOSM-Style)).
+Your feedback is invaluable in helping us refine and enhance this style.

 ## License